cefsharp/CefSharp/.github/ISSUE_TEMPLATE/bug_report.md

 - Check out the FAQ, lots of useful information there, specially if your having trouble deploying to a different machine : https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions
 - GitHub proves a fantastic search feature, it'll search through past issues and code.
 So check that out (Search box at the top of this page) : https://github.com/cefsharp/CefSharp
 - You can see all the `CefSharp` tagged issues on `Stackoverflow`, some useful stuff there : http://stackoverflow.com/questions/tagged/cefsharp
-- You can search the `Gitter Chat Channel` for past questions/conversations, you can search through every discussion from the beginning : https://gitter.im/cefsharp/CefSharp

 Still have a question?
 Great, ask it on [Discussions](https://github.com/cefsharp/CefSharp/discussions) or [Stackoverflow](http://stackoverflow.com/questions/tagged/cefsharp).
-Larger complex questions should be asked on `Stackoverflow`
+Larger complex questions should be asked on `Discussions`

 **Note: CefSharp is just a wrapper around the Chromium Embedded Project, it's worth searching http://magpcss.org/ceforum/index.php if your problem involves a low level Chromium error message**

 We ask that you put in a reasonable amount of effort in searching through the resources listed above.
 The developers have full time jobs, they have lives, families, the time they have available to contribute this project is a precious resource, make sure you use it wisely!
 Remember the more time we spend answering the same questions over and over again, less time goes into writing code, adding new features, actually fixing bugs!

 Still have a question to ask or unsure where to go next?
-Start with the Gitter Chat room : https://gitter.im/cefsharp/CefSharp
+Start with the Gitter Chat room : https://github.com/cefsharp/CefSharp/discussions

 Before posting a bug report please take the time to read https://codeblog.jonskeet.uk/2012/11/24/stack-overflow-question-checklist/